Music

 Dinner:

-A string allows for
+string allows for comfortable background

-comfortable background conversation and is the perfect
+conversation and is the perfect complement to any

-by our quartet include:
+wedding sites frequented by our quartet include:

-o Sedona o Mesa
+o Sedona

-o Tempe o Paradise Valley o Tucson o
+o Paradise Valley

-o Troon o Glendale o Anthem o
+o Anthem o Fountain Hills

-Gilbert o Chandler
+o Chandler

-New arrangements being added at this time.
+added at this time.